MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/attributes/setIsValid.md

 # setIsValid (Client API reference)

-Sets a value for an attribute to  determine whether it is valid or invalid and with a message.
+Sets a value for an attribute to determine whether it is valid or invalid with a message.

 ## Attribute types supported